tsubik/tsubik.github.io/_posts/2014-08-14-visual-studio-database-project-migrations.md

 Pros:

 * integration with visual studio.
 You can use a database designer instead of writing "alter/create scripts" (DB Proj)
-* performing comparisons with other databases/database projects using schema comparison tool (DB Proj)
+* performs comparisons with other databases/database projects using schema comparison tool (DB Proj)
-* keeping the whole schema in the project  (DB Proj)
+* keeps the whole schema in the project  (DB Proj)
-* creating fresh database from schema instead of performing migrations (DB Proj)
+* creates fresh database from schema instead of running all migrations (DB Proj)
 * live validation of database schema - very easy refactoring with visual studio (DB Proj)
 * automate database migrations using differential scripts and updating only procedures/views/functions which have changed (Roundhouse)
 * database version control (Roundhouse)